 Scientists are working with communities to build and test natural ways to Restore the Shore.

-Connect your students with scientists working at the University of Florida / Institute of Food and Agricultural Sciences (UF/IFAS) Nature Coast Biological Station (NCBS) through FREE virtual reality (VR) tours and electronic field trips (EFTs).
+Students connected with with scientists working at the University of Florida / Institute of Food and Agricultural Sciences (UF/IFAS) Nature Coast Biological Station (NCBS) through FREE virtual reality (VR) tours and electronic field trips (EFTs)

 Middle School and High School Students (grades 7-10)